martinrist/reactive-with-rxjs-bacon/content.md

 ---

-# Schedulers & Testing (RxJS only)
+# Schedulers (RxJS only)

-- `Scheduler`s are part of Rx that allows finer-tuned control over the threading model for notifying `Observer`s:
+- `Scheduler`s are part of Rx that allows finer-tuned control over the threading model for notifying `Observer`s
     - As such, it's more designed for use in multi-threaded environments
     - Basically, not used much in Javascript and guidance is to be careful!
     - Bacon.js doesn't support this
-    - However, it can be useful in testing (upcoming...)
+    - However, it can be useful in testing (watch this space...)

+--

-- Each operator in RxJS uses a default `Scheduler` internally, selected to provide best performance in most likely case.
+- Each operator in RxJS uses a default `Scheduler` internally
+    - Selected to provide best performance in most likely case

-- We can override this using `observeOn(newScheduler)`:
+    - We can override this using `observeOn(newScheduler)`
     - After this, every call to `onNext` happens in the context defined by `newScheduler`

+---

+# Schedulers (RxJS only)

-- The `immediate` scheduler emits notifications synchronously, blocking the thread:
+- The `immediate` scheduler notifies synchronously, blocking the thread
 ```javascript
     console.log("Before subscription");